Madison Campbell (businesswoman)

-Madison Pulford Campbell (born October 26, 1995) is an American model and businesswoman who is the founder and chief executive officer (CEO) of Leda Health since 2019.
+Madison Pulford Campbell (born October 26, 1995) is an American model and businesswoman who has served as the founder and chief executive officer (CEO) of Leda Health since 2019.

 Early life and education

-Madison Campbell was born in Bridgeville, Pennsylvania in 1995.
+Madison Campbell was born in Bridgeville, Pennsylvania, in 1995.
 She grew up in a conservative Catholic family in a suburb of Pittsburgh.

 Campbell's initial foray into the performing arts was in musical theater, which she pursued at Lincoln Park Performing Arts Charter School.
 However, a lisp, considered a hindrance for auditions, prompted her to switch to dance.
 This pursuit was cut short due to a diagnosis of thoracic outlet syndrome, a nerve disorder that impeded her ability to perform.
 Following her diagnosis, Campbell decided to major in public health and epidemiology at Hampshire College, aspiring to earn a Ph.D. in epidemiology and work at NASA.
 During her last semester, she was in an abusive relationship, felt her career plans derailed by NASA budget cuts, and ended up dropping out.

 While at Hampshire College, Campbell established a Young Americans for Liberty chapter.
 She interned at the Charles Koch Institute and Senator Rand Paul's PAC.